bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Breezy and Overcast
+- Overcast
-- 95% humidity
+- 94% humidity
-- 13 mph wind
+- 12 mph wind
-- 94% cloud cover
+- 98% cloud cover
 - 59 AQI 🟨
 - About 4.7 inches of snow on the ground